root-project/root/interpreter/llvm/src/docs/LangRef.rst

     a: <deleted>
     b: unreachable

-These examples reiterate the ``fdiv`` example: a store *of* an undefined value can be assumed to not have any effect; we can assume that the value is overwritten with bits that happen to match what was already there.
+A store *of* an undefined value can be assumed to not have any effect;
+we can assume that the value is overwritten with bits that happen to match what was already there.
 However, a store *to* an undefined location could clobber arbitrary memory, therefore, it has undefined behavior.

 .. _poisonvalues:

 Poison Values
 -------------

-Poison values are similar to :ref:`undef values <undefvalues>`, however they also represent the fact that an instruction or constant expression that cannot evoke side effects has nevertheless detected a condition that results in undefined behavior.
+In order to facilitate speculative execution, many instructions do not invoke immediate undefined behavior when provided with illegal operands, and return a poison value instead.

 There is currently no way of representing a poison value in the IR; they only exist when produced by operations such as :ref:`add <i_add>` with